When standard life insurance packages aren’t offering the coverage you need, you can purchase additional security with something called a “rider.”

 You won’t be turned down for a “preexisting condition” or need a new medical exam.

-These are riders you can purchase for a monthly fee.
+These are riders you can purchase for additional premium.

 Exact costs will vary depending on both your insurance company and the terms of your existing policy, but usually, your options will look like this: